Arun152k/Analysis-of-US-elections-2020-through-real-time-tweets/README.md

 * "ML.csv" is preprocessed so as to make it suitable to feed into Machine Learning Algorithms.
 The preprocessing is done by "Preprocess.py".
 * The processed dataset, is used by "ML_prediction.py" to predict the political orientation of the tweets.
 * "ML_prediction.py" uses standard Machine Learning Algorithms to predict the political orientation of the tweets as well as attempts to use a Stack Based Voting Algorithm.
 * ".pynb" file contains the entire sequence in a single file.
+The accuracy obtained through each algorithm is mentioned in this file.